matooo3/Pencil2Pixel/README.md

    Click the "Generate" button to create an image based on your sketch and prompt.

+## Contributing

+We welcome contributions to enhance Pencil 2 Pixel!
+Please fork the repository and submit a pull request with your changes.
+Ensure that your code adheres to our coding standards and includes relevant tests.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.